 Some people like to embellish with stitches on preprinted pictures.
 Others count colored squares or squares with symbols in them to follow a charted pattern, as I did for the counted butterfly ornament in the photo below.

-Any beginner can quickly master the basic stitches found in counted cross stitch instructions.
+Any beginner can quickly master the basic stitches found in pattern instructions.

 If you think about a pixilated graphic, that's the same concept of small squares making up a design.
 But stitching with thread has been around a lot longer than computer screens!